-170-ilf your formularivis developedithroughia subcontracted entity; please identify the vendor and what lovers ight you provide to ensure that the decisions made are based on clinical superiority/equivalence, efficacy/andisarety; and not rebate return.
+170. If your formularives developed through a subcontracted entity: please identify the vendor and what oversight you provide to ensure that the decisions made are based on clinical superiority equivalence, efficacy and safety, and not rebate return.

 We do not subcontract formulary development to another vendor.
 Our formulary is developed directly by the UnitedHealthcare Pharmacy & Therapeutics Committee and communicated to our pharmacy benefits manager.
 Decisions regarding the formulary are based on clinical superiority, equivalence, efficacy, and safety, not drug discounts or rebates with manufacturers.